snigenda/Fin_whale_Population_Genomics/demographic_inference/neutral_sfs_pipeline/Readme.md

 This script put together the file names of SFS projection per chromosome

 ## 5. SFS_projection_visualization.R
-Join SFS projections for all the chromosomes and plot them
+Puts together the SFS projections for all the chromosomes and plots them

 ## 6. SFS_count_monomorphic_sites.sh (calls other scripts and files)
 This script calculates monomorphic site.
 Calls and uses other scripts and files: getMonomorphicProjectionCounts.1D.2DSFS.py and pop_map.txt

 ## 7. SFS_projection_visualization_mono.R
+Puts together the SFS projections (including monomorphic sites) for all the chromosomes and plots them.